7 Quick Ways to Make Money Investing $1,000

 7. Flip real estate contracts.

 Making money with real estate might seem like a long-term prospect, but it's not.
-There are ways you can take as little as $500 to $1,000 and invest it in flipping real estate contracts to make money fast.
+There are ways you can take as little as $500 to $1,000 and invest it in flipping real estate contracts to make quick cash.
 How?
 Use a system like Kent Clothier's REWW to first understand how the market works.
-It'll then provide you with the data and tools to identify vacant homes, distressed sellers and cash buyers.
+It'll then provide you with the data and tools to identify vacant homes, distressed sellers, and cash buyers.

 While most people think that real estate is won by flipping traditional homes and doing the renovations yourself, the fastest money you can make in real estate involves flipping the actual contract itself.
 It's arbitrage.
 Identify the motivated sellers and cash buyers, bring them together, and effectively broker the deal.
 It might seem odd on the first go, but once you get the hang of it, you can become a mini-mogul in the real estate industry by simply scaling out this one single strategy.
 It works, and it's touted by some of the world's most successful real estate investors.